Imagine that the success of your business hinged on you finding a small brown thread in a five-foot-high pile of dirt.

 3. Don’t Waste Time and Money…Leverage Your Analytics!

 Marketing without analytics is like playing a high-stakes game of darts blindfolded and then walking away without looking at the board to see what happened.

-Analytics is the glue that holds all of your marketing strategies together.
+Analytics is the glue that holds all of your marketing tactics together.
 It informs your marketing decisions and, in simple terms, tells you what works and what doesn’t.
-Why market if you don’t know how your strategies are performing?
+Why market if you don’t know how your tactics are performing?

 CMOs understand the power of analytics.
 As mentioned before, they spend 5.8% of their marketing budget on analytics and that number is expected to triple in the next three years.

 Analytics is a broad subject so we won’t be able to provide a lot of detail here.
 But, the point is to monitor the results of every marketing plan you implement.
 Whether it’s social media posts, blog content, calls to action on your website or autoresponder emails, you should know what your prospects respond to and how they behave online.

 What analytics metrics should you be tracking?
 Here’s a good place to start.